AcmeBase Small Enterprise System

 - how to detect and contain an invasion

-- how to minimize the danger and the time to recover
+- how to minimize dangers and the time to recover compromised servers

 AcmeBase uses virtual servers as the basic "security realm" for the different functions of an enterprise system.

 Each server is a stripped down server which performs a singular task.
-That makes rogue programs easier to spot.
+It makes rogue programs easier to spot.
 It also simplifies server upgrades and makes them more reliable.

 All network communications are encrypted end-to-end.
 That includes server-to-server, pc-to-server, and server-to-internet communications.